DataFire/Integrations/integrations/generated/letmc_diary/README.md

   * Data `array`: The resulting data returned from the paged query range
     * items [DiaryAppointmentTypeModel](#diaryappointmenttypemodel)

+### DiaryBookingModel
+* DiaryBookingModel `object`: Represents a viewing booking slot
+  * End `string`: The end time of the booking
+  * StaffID `string`: The unique ID of the staff member this booking is with
+  * StaffName `string`: The name of the staff member this booking is with
+  * Start `string`: The start time of the booking

-### GuestDetails
+### DiaryGuestDetails
-* GuestDetails `object`: Helper Model – Structure to submit appointment guest details
+* DiaryGuestDetails `object`: Submission Model - Structure to submit appointment guest details
   * EmailAddress `string`: Email address
   * Forename `string`: Forename
   * MobilePhone `string`: Mobile phone